Year 1 - Rainbow Fish & Elmer

 As readers

 As a key stage, we will be continuing to work on our reading using the Read Write Inc. Scheme.
-The children were all re-assessed before half term and are now settled into their new groups.
+The children will all be reassessed before the half term break, and if necessary, settled into their new groups at the start of the new half term.
 Parents should expect to receive a copy of the reading book the children are currently reading in their phonics groups, as well as a ‘Book Bag’ book.

 As writers